 Urban and rural outreach, involving several research units -- the Metropolitan Design Center, Center for Rural Design, and Center for Changing Landscapes -- as well as faculty work among migrant workers and in urban neighborhoods and city schools.

-Product design, connecting most of the units in the college as well as with other colleges, such as the Institute of Technology and the Carlson School of Management, and several
+Product design, connecting most of the units in the college as well as with other colleges, such as the College of Science and Engineering and the Carlson School of Management, and several

 Twin Cities corporations.